zonca/jupyterlab-nbsubmit/README.md

 npm run build
 jupyter lab build
 ```

+For convenience see the `build.sh` script in the root of the repository.

 (This assumes you haven't added any npm dependencies to `package.json`; if you have, then it is necessary to run `npm install` before `npm run build`.)